Ottawa – Glandorf Local School District: Recent Building Changes

 The Ottawa-Glandorf High School was expanded and renovated in late 2004 and early 2005.
 This was Phase I of construction for the district.

 In early May 2008, the Ohio School Facilities Commission advised Ottawa-Glandorf schools that the funding for Phase II of their building project is forthcoming.
-The Ottawa-Glandorf school board has decided to proceed with the master plan approved in 2002.
+The Ottawa-Glandorf school board decided to proceed with the master plan approved in 2002.
 This plan included the construction of two new elementary buildings.

-The construction of the Ottawa building will be designed for 450 students and the Glandorf building for 500 students.
-The Ohio School Facilities Commission supports any building with a student population over 350 to be considered operationally efficient.
+The construction of the Ottawa building was designed for 450 students and the Glandorf building for 500 students.
+The Ohio School Facilities Commission supported any building with a student population over 350 to be considered operationally efficient.

 The school board hopes to have a bond levy on the November ballot.